erikabarcott/infrakit-instance-profitbricks/README.md

 INFO[0000] Listening at: /Users/jasmingacic/.infrakit/plugins/infrakit-instance-profitbricks
 ```

-Note that `--password` and `--username` are required, if not provided environment variables `PROFITBRICKS_USERNAME` and `PROFITBRICKS_PASSWORD` are expected to be set.
+Note: The username and password are required.
+These can be provided either by using the  `--password` and `--username` flags, or by setting the the `PROFITBRICKS_USERNAME` and `PROFITBRICKS_PASSWORD` environment variables.

-From the InfraKit build directory run:
+From the InfraKit build directory, run:

 ```shell
 $ build/infrakit-group-default